gabeoh/CarND-P10-ModelPredictiveControl/README.md

 # CarND-P10-ModelPredictiveControl

-CarND-P10-ModelPredictiveControl implements Model Predictive Control that computes vehicle actuator values that optimizes its trajectory based on the vehicle kinetic model.
+CarND-P10-ModelPredictiveControl implements a vehicle controller that optimizes path tracking by predicting a vehicle's future trajectory based on its kinetic model.

 ## File Structure
 ### C++ Source Files - /src